TheAssemblyArmada/Thyme-Wiki/LOGFILE:-Enhancements-Todo-List.md

 Any new Enhancements ideas should be added to the unsorted section at first.
 After it is determined that an item corresponds to criteria in other sections, it will be moved appropriately.

 Whether or not non-engine-modification-requiring Enhancements will be used in any part of Thyme, optionally or otherwise, will be determined in future.
+These can considered "Enhancements to the official/original gameplay", as they are already possible with the original engine, but aren't implemented in gameplay logic.

 ## Engine-Modification-Required Enhancements List